scheron/bot-doc/assets/en/faq.md

     It is likely that the first-leg order is being filled in small portions, and after each such trade, hedging orders are being placed for second-leg instruments.
 Pay attention to the [Overlay](params-description.md#p.overlay)parameter, which allows placing hedging orders not after every single first-leg trade, thus reducing order frequency.

-	*Important!**
+    **Important!**

-	Our flood control system doesn't provide 100% protection against real flooding due to the time difference with the exchange.
-The time is initially synchronized, but the order takes a certain amount of time to reach the exchange, which is what causes the difference.
-There is a lag.
-Consequently, the windows in which the number of transactions is counted differ slightly, which can lead to flooding.
-Therefore, it is necessary to pay special attention to the "Anti Spam" settings and the robot logs that report such errors.
+    Flood control systems vary across platforms, so the bot's flood prevention mechanisms may be different for each transaction connection.
+When connecting to the Moscow Exchange, the bot implements a mechanism for tracking the number of transactions per unit of time, similar to the exchange's.
+This internal flood control mechanism doesn't provide 100% protection against real flooding due to the time difference between the bot and the exchange.
+While the time is initially synchronized, it takes a certain amount of time for the order to reach the exchange, causing a lag.
+This means that the windows in which the number of transactions is counted are slightly offset in time between the bot and the exchange, which can lead to flooding.
+Therefore, it's important to pay special attention to the "Anti-Spam" settings and the bot's logs, which report such errors.

-	Information about fees for erroneous Flood Control transactions can be found on the Moscow Exchange [website](https://www.moex.com/a3792).
+    On the Moscow Exchange derivatives market, a transaction that fails flood control is considered erroneous (transactions may be erroneous for other reasons as well).
+If a large number of such transactions occur, the exchange imposes a penalty system.
+Detailed information on fees for erroneous transactions can be found on the Moscow Exchange [website](https://www.moex.com/a3792).

     </details>
 ---